joanhey/AdapterMan/README.md

 # AdapterMan for Workerman
 Faster and more scalable apps, also use it like Servesless.

-Run almost any PHP app with async event driven Workerman, without touch 1 line of code in your fw or app.
+Run almost any PHP app with the async event driven Workerman, without touch 1 line of code in your fw or app.

 If your app or fw use a Front Controller, 99% that will work.
 Requires minimun PHP 8.0.